 Intriguingly, the very things that seem to unite inventory management and asset tracking together can also be seen as the very things that push them apart.
 Businesses use inventory management software to replenish their supply of products that they plan to sell to customers.
 Government bodies and nonprofit organizations use an asset tracking system to control their supply of internal tools and materials, rather than a flow of products coming in and going out.

 As we have already covered, the goal of inventory management and asset tracking is the same, but the ways in which these two things are used are quite different.
 Inventory management is like a bookstore in which everything is for sale and books come in and go out, never to return.
 Asset tracking is like a library in which none of the books in it are for sale, but they are simply meant to be used and returned.
 As you can see, this is a major difference because library books are entirely distinct from bookstore books.
-At a bookstore, books are presented in beautiful displays as a way to entice buyers to them while in a library they are all simply neatly stacked for easy access.
+At a bookstore, books are presented in beautiful displays as a way to entice buyers to them while in a library they are all simply stacked in a neat manner for easy access.
 Anyone can find what they are looking for quite quickly, but there is no sense of urgency to find anything.

 The inventory management or asset tracking tools that these two systems use reflect the differences in their needs.WHICH ONE IS RIGHT FOR YOU?